-OHSU Knight Cancer Institute provides team-based care at their Center for Health & Healing, which specializes in lung cancer treatment.
+OHSU Knight Cancer Institute provides team-based care at its Center for Health & Healing, which specializes in lung cancer treatment.
 The center is ranked among the top cancer centers in the country and provides care from experts in a variety of fields, including mesothelioma.

 The team is made up of experts in surgery, pulmonary medicine, critical care, radiation and medical oncology, nursing and other areas of expertise.
 For instance, depending on the personalized mesothelioma treatment plan, a patient’s team may involve different experts.
 The staff at OHSU performs molecular testing in order to personalize treatment plans for patients, as well as provide immunotherapy options.
 The team holds tumor board meetings every three months to examine cases on an individual level for a collaborative assessment of the cancer, which gives patients the benefits of receiving care from an entire team’s expertise.

 The center provides clinical trials to those who are eligible, determined from a precise molecular analysis.
 OHSU also offers resources for patients, as well as support services for patients and their families.
 This includes palliative care, spiritual and survivorship services, classes, support groups and, in some cases, animal therapy.

 OHSU Knight Cancer Institute Accreditations

 - National Cancer Institute (NCI) Comprehensive Care Center

 - Association of American Cancer Institutes member